dkp1903/devagram/SRS.md

       **Brief Description :**

-      - users new to Devagram need to register to use the platform.
+      - Users new to Devagram need to register to use the platform.

       **Step-By-Step Description :**

       - To use Devagram users need to register themselves.
-      - user provide registration details to the system.
+      - Users provide registration details to the system.
-      - System use the details and register the user.
+      - System uses the details and registers the user.

       ### 1.1.2 Authenticate/ Login

       **Brief Description :**

-      - users who are registered need to be authenticated.
+      - Users who are registered need to be authenticated.

       **Step-By-Step Description :**

-      - user provide credentials to the system.
+      - User provides credentials to the system.
-      - System verify the details and provide according result.
+      - System verifies the details and provides result accordingly.

       ### 1.1.3 Share posts